Frequently asked questions

 It is very important to check your GasStop (and any propane accessory or hose you use) for missing or damaged rubber seals before use.
 If you smell or hear propane during use, shut down the propane supply immediately and check your system for damaged and/or missing seals.
 As a point of reference we have included an image below demonstrating a GasStop with and without a seal.
 If your GasStop has a missing seal, please do not use it and contact our customer service team for a replacement.

 You may notice that in colder temperatures (approaching 0°C/32°F), an EFV (GasStop) may shut-off more readily when used with higher demand appliances and/or on longer length pipework.
-For optimum performance during colder temperatures orientate your GasStop so that the gauge is facing the sky.
+For optimum performance during colder temperatures orientate your GasStop so that the gauge is facing the sky and make sure you push down on the gauge fully at least 5-6 times. .

-GasStop offers up to 19 feet of protection against major leaks (0.31″ hose/pipe diameter) with an outlet pressure of 87 to 116 psig from your cylinder.
+No. If installed correctly, GasStop offers up to 19 feet of protection against sudden and catastrophic leaks on 0.31″ hose/pipe diameter with an outlet pressure of 87 psig from your cylinder.

 Using the GasStop safely